GENERAL GOVERNMENT CABINET

 (b) If a provider fails to submit a request for a hearing within the time established in paragraph (a) of this subsection, the board shall implement the action proposed in its notice.

-Section 4.
-Providers shall comply with the following standards:
+4. Providers shall comply with the standards in this section.[

 (1)(a) A registered nurse who meets the qualifications established in paragraph (b) of this subsection shall be administratively responsible for continuing education activities, including: